Wizkiller96/WizBot/docs/guides/Linux Guide.md

 Use the following command to get and run `linuxAIO.sh` (Remember **Do Not** rename the file **linuxAIO.sh**)

-`cd ~ && wget -N https://github.com/Wizkiller96/WizBot-BashScript/raw/master/linuxAIO.sh && bash linuxAIO.sh`
+`cd ~ && wget -N https://github.com/Wizkiller96/WizBot-BashScript/raw/1.4/linuxAIO.sh && bash linuxAIO.sh`

 You should see these following options after using the above command:

 ```
-1. Download Dev Build (Latest)
+1. Download WizBot
-2. Download Stable Build
-3. Run WizBot (Normally)
+2. Run WizBot (Normally)
-4. Run WizBot with Auto Restart (Run WizBot normally before using this.)
+3. Run WizBot with Auto Restart (Run WizBot normally before using this.)
-5. Auto-Install Prerequisites (for Ubuntu, Debian and CentOS)
+4. Auto-Install Prerequisites (for Ubuntu, Debian and CentOS)
-6. Set up credentials.json (if you have downloaded the bot already)
+5. Set up credentials.json (if you have downloaded the bot already)
-7. To exit
+6. To exit
 ```
 ##### Part II - Downloading WizBot prerequisites

-**If** you are running WizBot for the first time on your system and never had any *prerequisites* installed and have Ubuntu, Debian or CentOS, Press `5` and `enter` key, then `y` when you see the following:
+**If** you are running WizBot for the first time on your system and never had any *prerequisites* installed and have Ubuntu, Debian or CentOS, Press `4` and `enter` key, then `y` when you see the following:
 ```
 Welcome to WizBot Auto Prerequisites Installer.
 Would you like to continue?
 ```
 That will install all the prerequisites your system need to run WizBot.

-(Optional) **If** you want to install it manually, you can try finding it [here](https://github.com/Wizkiller96/WizBot-BashScript/blob/master/wizbotautoinstaller.sh)
+(Optional) **If** you want to install it manually, you can try finding it [here](https://github.com/Wizkiller96/WizBot-BashScript/blob/1.4/wizbotautoinstaller.sh)

 Once *prerequisites* finish installing,

 ##### Part III - Installing WizBot
-Choose either
-`1` to get the **most updated build of WizBot** or
+Choose `1` to get the **most updated build of WizBot**

-`2` to get the **previously stable build of WizBot** and then press `enter` key.
+and then press `enter` key.

-Once Installation is completed you should see the options again.
+Once installation is completed you should see the options again.

 Next, check out:
 ##### Part IV - Setting up credentials